Facebook advertising has a disconcerting way of emptying my bank account; something that began with a targeted attack on my menstruation cycle.

 As a result of my (Dr. Google) research, I ultimately decided to err on the side of caution when it came to my underarms and ditch the aluminium deodorants altogether.

-Indeed, I was ready to let my sweat rivers flow and give Nuud deodorant a run for its money.
+I was ready to let my sweat rivers flow and undertake my own personal review of Nuud deodorant.

 Where Can You Buy Nuud Deodorant?